mikemiler/secure-login-collector/readme.txt

 = What happens if I lose my passkey (Pro version)? =

 The free version credentials remain accessible with WordPress admin access.
-For Pro version, we recommend:
-- Registering multiple passkeys (one primary, one backup)
-- Keeping encrypted backups of your keys
-- Using the free version for critical credentials if concerned
+Decrypting login data without the passkey won't be possible anymore.

 = Can clients update previously submitted credentials? =